biero-el-corridor/APOP-Crackers/README.md

 </br>
 </br>

-An APOP passwod bruteforce finder using dictionary like rock-you
+An APOP password bruteforce finder using a dictionary like rock-you

 you need to install tkinter for the purpose of the app

-after capturing a suceful sniffing connections trought APOP you need to retreve 2 thing
+after capturing a successful connection throught APOP you need to retrieve 2 things

-WARNING: modifi dictionary path in line 72 by your own
+WARNING: modify dictionary path in line 72 by your own

 </br>
 </br>